metrumresearchgroup/bbi/docs/commands/bbi_nonmem.md

 ### Options

 ```
-      --background             RAW NMFE OPTION - Tells nonmem not to scan StdIn for control characters
+      --background             RAW NMFE OPTION - Tells NONMEM not to scan StdIn for control characters
   -h, --help                   help for nonmem
-      --licfile string         RAW NMFE OPTION - Specify a license file to use with NMFE (Nonmem)
+      --licfile string         RAW NMFE OPTION - Specify a license file to use with NMFE (NONMEM)
-      --maxlim int             RAW NMFE OPTION - Set the maximum values for the buffers used by Nonmem (if 0, don't pass -maxlim to nmfe) (default 2)
+      --maxlim int             RAW NMFE OPTION - Set the maximum values for the buffers used by NONMEM (if 0, don't pass -maxlim to nmfe) (default 2)
       --mpi_exec_path string   The fully qualified path to mpiexec.
-Used for nonmem parallel operations (default "/usr/local/mpich3/bin/mpiexec")
+Used for NONMEM parallel operations (default "/usr/local/mpich3/bin/mpiexec")
-      --nm_version string      Version of nonmem from the configuration list to use
+      --nm_version string      Version of NONMEM from the configuration list to use
       --nmqual                 Whether or not to execute with nmqual (autolog.pl)
-      --nobuild                RAW NMFE OPTION - Skips recompiling and rebuilding on nonmem executable
+      --nobuild                RAW NMFE OPTION - Skips recompiling and rebuilding on NONMEM executable
       --parafile string        Location of a user-provided parafile to use for parallel execution
-      --parallel               Whether or not to run nonmem in parallel mode
+      --parallel               Whether or not to run NONMEM in parallel mode
-      --parallel_timeout int   The amount of time to wait for parallel operations in nonmem before timing out (default 2147483647)
+      --parallel_timeout int   The amount of time to wait for parallel operations in NONMEM before timing out (default 2147483647)
       --prcompile              RAW NMFE OPTION - Forces PREDPP compilation
       --prdefault              RAW NMFE OPTION - Do not recompile any routines other than FSUBS
-      --prsame                 RAW NMFE OPTION - Indicates to nonmem that the PREDPP compilation step should be skipped
+      --prsame                 RAW NMFE OPTION - Indicates to NONMEM that the PREDPP compilation step should be skipped
       --tprdefault             RAW NMFE OPTION - Test if is okay to do -prdefault
 ```